 Dubrovnik Old Town, Photo Source: www.pixabay.com

-Is it worth visiting Dubrovnik in a one-day trip from Split
+Is it worth visiting Dubrovnik on a one-day trip from Split

-Dubrovnik is one of the most famous historic old towns all over world and it is definitely worth a visit.
-Although in one day, the one can not discover all the charms of this wonderful historic town, day tour to Dubrovnik will surely bring some amazing experiences.
+Dubrovnik is one of the most famous historic old towns in the world and it is definitely worth a visit.
+Although in one day, one can not discover all the charms of this wonderful historic town, a day tour to Dubrovnik will surely bring some amazing experiences.

-Depending on your preferences, you can do day trip to Dubrovnik as a private tour, join a group tour or do it on your own.
-For latter, you would need to have a rent-a-car.
+Depending on your preferences, you can do a day trip to Dubrovnik as a private tour, join a group tour, or do it on your own.
+For the latter, you would need to have a rent-a-car.

-No matter what type of day trips you prefer, when it comes to visiting Dubrovnik, it is worth taking some time and make some research in advance.
+No matter what type of day trips you prefer, when it comes to visiting Dubrovnik, it is worth taking some time and doing some research in advance.

 Below you will find guidelines for planning a day trip to Dubrovnik from Split.
-Also, you will find suggestions on how and when it is best to go to Dubrovnik on a day trip, what to do in Dubrovnik and which sights no to miss in a one-day trip.
+Also, you will find suggestions on how and when it is best to go to Dubrovnik on a day trip, what to do in Dubrovnik, and which sights not to miss on a one-day trip.

 Rizman Vineyards in Komarna, Photo Credit: VIP Holiday Booker

-In addition we bring several ideas for places you can visit along the the way from Split to Dubrovnik and on return.
-Making one stop along the way in each direction will enrich the whole experience and this full day tour will be more pleasant and fun.
+In addition, we bring several ideas for places you can visit along the way from Split to Dubrovnik and on return.
+Making one stop along the way in each direction will enrich the whole experience and this full-day tour will be more pleasant and fun.

 Finally, see the tips on what you should pay attention to before the trip itself.